Welcome to the Ministry Of Education

 Contact information for the Deputy Minister's Office

 The Communications Branch is responsible for the Ministry's strategic communications planning and implementation.
 It provides professional advice to Ministry employees regarding the effective communications of programs and initiatives to key partners, other sector stakeholders and the public.
 The branch provides the Minister's office with support for strategic opportunities such as speeches, news conferences and other media events working closely with Executive Council to ensure government-wide planning and co-ordination and to reflect government-wide priorities.
-The branch oversees the public inquiry line and manages the Ministry website, media relations, advertising, design, printing and public opinion research for the Ministry.
+The branch oversees and manages the website, media relations, advertising, design, printing and public opinion research for the Ministry.

 The Education Funding Branch provides responsible, accountable and equitable management of the PreK-12 financing system.
 The Branch also provides information to the public and education stakeholders on school division finance, management and administration.